adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessment-ultimate-guide-2025.md

 ## What is a Functional Capacity Assessment?

 A functional capacity assessment (FCA) is a comprehensive evaluation that measures your ability to perform daily activities and participate in community life.
 For NDIS participants, FCAs provide crucial evidence to support funding decisions and ensure you receive appropriate supports for your disability-related needs.
+For more background, see our guides on [functional capacity assessments in the NDIS](/blog/functional-capacity-assessments-in-the-ndis) and [what an FCA is and why it matters](/blog/functional-capacity-assessment-what-it-is-and-why-it-matters).

 ### Purpose of Functional Capacity Assessments